 Result and Discussion

 Earlier, this species was recorded only in Gariaband district but this study proves that this species is found in different locations of Chhattisgarh, across three distinct habitats: forested, urban, and agricultural regions.
 Three specimens of this species have been collected in Deobhog, Udanti Wildlife Sanctuary and Gariaband city forest region of Gariaband district alone, while from the remaining districts, one specimen each has been documented.
 While five specimens have been collected from urban area districts like Baloud, Durg, Gariaband, Mahasamund and Raipur, three specimens have been recorded from forest region districts Bijapur, Dantewada and Gariaband.
 A total of two specimens were collected from agricultural areas, one each in the Gariaband and Dhamtari districts.
 Of all the sites, it has been documented in two protected areas, Udanti Wildlife Sanctuary, Gariaband and Indravati National Park, Bijapur.
 A total of ten specimens of Epocilla aura (Dyal, 1935) were collected in the study, out of which nine were female and one male was collected from Udanti Wildlife Sanctuary of Gariaband.
 Analysis of the elevation of the sites where this species is found reveals that this species has been found in the Deobhog region of Gariaband district at a minimum elevation of 256.85m and a maximum elevation of 421.81m in Udanti Wildlife Sanctuary Gariaband.
 The complete description, recorded locations and morphological characteristics of this species are well described.
+As shown in Figure 2-7, the habitats of Epocilla aura (Dyal, 1935) is illustrated through multiple views, including the dorsal view of the female (Figures 2-3), the dorsal view of male (Figure 4), and the anterior and dorsal views of the female (Figures 5-7).

 Taxonomy